 The origins of the name Hoggson are from the ancient Anglo-Saxon culture of Britain.
 It is derived from the baptismal name for Roger,which was originally derived from the nickname Hodge.
 As the naming tradition grew in Europe baptismal names began to be introduced in many countries.
 Baptismal names were sometimes given in honor of Christian saints and other biblical figures.
 There are very few Christian countries in Europe that did not adopt surnames from these religious figures.

 Early Origins of the Hoggson family

 Important Dates for the Hoggson family

 This web page shows only a small excerpt of our Hoggson research.
-Another 171 words (12 lines of text) covering the years 1801, 1591, 1616 and 1611 are included under the topic Early Hoggson History in all our PDF Extended History products and printed products wherever possible.
+Another 86 words (6 lines of text) covering the years 1801, 1591, 1616 and 1611 are included under the topic Early Hoggson History in all our PDF Extended History products and printed products wherever possible.

 Hoggson Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Hoggson family name include Hodgson, Hodson, Hodsdon and others.